Disentangling the galactic and intergalactic components in 313 observed Lyman-alpha line profiles between redshift 0 and 5: Validation and discussion

 Furthermore, in cases {\it C, D} and {\it F}, we find that the blue peak exhibits small drops in flux.
 However, considering the signal-to-noise of individual pixels, these drops are significant.
 The three models \igmz, \igm, and \noigm match well the red peak.
 The models and observations match the ascension of the blue peak ($\Delta\lambda_0$ between -0.5\AA{} and 0.0\AA{}) well -- especially in cases {\it C} and {\it D}.
-Also, the predicted model is slightly above the observations, while they mat again at the tail of the blue peak ($\Delta\lambda_0$ between -2.0\AA{} and -1.8\AA{}).
+Also, the predicted model is slightly above the observations, while they match again at the tail of the blue peak ($\Delta\lambda_0$ between -2.0\AA{} and -1.8\AA{}).

-Finally, example {\it E} is again a double peak \lya line profile with very good signal-to-noise in individual pixels.
+Finally, example {\it E} is a double peak \lya line profile with very good signal-to-noise in individual pixels.
 We find that \igmz and \noigm models predict almost the same intrinsic line profile, while \igmz predicts a line with the same red peak but with a more substantial blue peak.
 Focusing on the blue peak, we find that in the observed \lya line profile, there is more flux in the tail of the blue peak than in the \igmz and \noigm models.
 However, the blue tail is very well fitted by the \igm model.
 An absorbing system in the IGM could also cause this.

-In summary, across examples A–F, potential signatures of IGM absorption are consistently observed in the blue peak, including small flux drops and deviations from the smooth profiles predicted by the models.
-Additionally, features such as steeper declines in the red peaks and wider absorption plateaus at line center further suggest the impact of IGM on \lya line profiles.
-These findings highlight the IGM's role in shaping \lya profiles, particularly in regions where the `shell model' struggles to fully replicate the observed spectra\footnote{Note that other models of intragalactic \lya radiative transfer will have similar problems to carve out the steep absorption features observed as radiative transfer and the associated frequency redistribution generally smooths spectra.}.
+In summary, across examples A–F, potential signatures of IGM absorption are consistently observed in the blue peak, including small flux drops and deviations from the smooth profiles predicted by our shell models. { While more sophisticated intragalactic \lya radiative transfer models might provide somewhat better fits without IGM attenuation, note that generally such models have similar problems in carving out steep absorption features due to the typical diffusive frequency redistribution smoothing spectra.
+Additionally, features such as steeper declines in the red peaks and wider absorption plateaus at line center could further hint at the impact of IGM on \lya line profiles.
+Hence, these findings highlight the IGM's potential role in shaping \lya profiles down to low redshifts, particularly in regions where intragalactic radiative transfer models struggle to fully replicate the observed spectra. }